martinkoster/actionfx/actionfx-core/README.md

 #### Annotation @AFXSubscribe

-The [@AFXSubscribe](src/main/java/com/github/actionfx/core/annotation/AFXSubscribe.java) annotation is applied on methods that shall be invoked, whenever a notification is published via `ActionFX.getInstance().publishNotification(Object event)`.
+The [@AFXSubscribe](src/main/java/com/github/actionfx/core/annotation/AFXSubscribe.java) annotation is applied on methods that shall be invoked, whenever a notification is published via `ActionFX.getInstance().publishEvent(Object event)`.

 The annotation allows a basic publish/subscribe mechanism for implementing a loose coupling between ActionFX controller that should not be aware of each other, but need to exchange information.